 - computerized tomography (CT) scans, which use X-rays to create a detailed image of the brain

 - magnetic resonance imaging (MRI), which uses radio waves and magnets to view the brain

 - nasal endoscopy to look inside your nose

-People with anosmia may lose interest in food and eating.
-This could lead to malnutrition and weight loss.
+People with anosmia may lose interest in food and eating, leading to malnutrition and weight loss.

-Patients with anosmia should make sure to have functioning smoke alarms in their homes at all times.
+People with anosmia should make sure to have functioning smoke alarms in their homes at all times.
 They should also be cautious with food storage and the use of natural gas because they may have trouble detecting spoiled foods and gas leaks.
-Recommended precautions include:

 - properly labeling foods with expiration dates

 - reading labels on chemicals like kitchen cleaners and insecticides